OPEN HOUSE DUBLIN 2018 AND AIRBNB WORK TOGETHER TO SHOWCASE THE BREADTH OF DUBLIN ARCHITECTURE

 For the fourth year running, the Irish Architecture Foundation (IAF) has joined forces with Airbnb and a number of key organisations and businesses to shine a spotlight on great Dublin architecture through Open House Dublin, Ireland’s largest architecture festival.

-As well as being a leading sponsor for the festival, Airbnb is helping to leverage great content, opening up their new international hub office on Hanover Quay and supporting a number of host homes to be included in the programme.
+As sponsor of the festival, Airbnb is helping to leverage great content by opening up their international office on Hanover Quay and by supporting a number of architecturally significant host homes and events to be included in the programme.

 Airbnb has captured elements of both the global and local.
-Each of their meeting rooms are either replicas of listings on the Airbnb platform or iconic Irish inclusions which recognise the building’s important role in the development of Dublin.
-In addition to the inclusion of the Airbnb Warehouse, IAF has selected seven of their favourite homes owned by Airbnb hosts, to feature in this year’s Open House Dublin, some of which are returning favourites and others new to the programme.
+Belonging is an idea that defines Airbnb and these spaces have been designed to reflect the company’s mission.
+Each of their meeting rooms are either inspired by listings on the Airbnb platform or iconic Irish inclusions which recognise the building’s important role in the development of Dublin.

 Airbnb and Open House Dublin share core values of community and creating a sense of belonging, as well as a belief that connectivity and discovery are open to everybody.
-Airbnb will host an event on home-sharing for the Open House Dublin community and Airbnb staff will be volunteering at Open House Dublin 2016 events.
+Airbnb staff will be volunteering at Open House Dublin 2018.